rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 </li></ul>
 ### Settings Tab

-* Prefixes and Postfixes can be set for "standard" topics.
+<ul><li>Prefixes and Postfixes can be set for "standard" topics.
 The defaults conform to the Tasmota structure.
 They can be changed if necessary, but avoid Prefixes and Postfixes that have digits at the beginning or end.
-* If desired, enter the "Count" payload text.
+</li><li>If desired, enter the "Count" payload text.
 Leave blank if not used.
-* "MQTT Broker web/IP Address" defaults to "localhost" which should work if the MQTT broker is on the same (Linux) computer as HomeVisionXL.
+</li><li>"MQTT Broker web/IP Address" defaults to "localhost" which should work if the MQTT broker is on the same (Linux) computer as HomeVisionXL.
 If it doesn't work, or the broker and HomeVisionXL are on different computers, change it to the MQTT broker's domain or explicit IP address.
-* "MQTT Broker Port" defaults to "1883" and probably won't need to change.
+</li><li>"MQTT Broker Port" defaults to "1883" and probably won't need to change.
-* QOS values for Publish and Subscribe messages can be set for brokers that do not support the defaults of QOS 1 for Publish and QOS 2 for Subscribe.
+</li><li>QOS values for Publish and Subscribe messages can be set for brokers that do not support the defaults of QOS 1 for Publish and QOS 2 for Subscribe.
-* If a username and password is used to log into the broker, check the "Use Username/Password" box and then fill in the username and password.
+</li><li>If a username and password is used to log into the broker, check the "Use Username/Password" box and then fill in the username and password.
-* Select the type(s) of state responses desired.
+</li><li>Select the type(s) of state responses desired.
 <i>Valid only for internal objects!</i>
 <br>
 "Power" enables a standard response like this: